-BIO 6100 - RESEARCH METHODS (2 crs.
-2 hrs.)
+Bio 6100 - RESEARCH METHODS (2 credits, 2 hours Monday & Tuesday)

-Introduction to the nature of scientific investigation and acquiring skills needed to develop a research problem.
+In this course you will be introduced to the nature of scientific investigation and acquiring skills needed to develop a research problem.
 Emphasis placed on reading primary sources of scientific literature, experimental design, data presentation and analysis, and preparation of a literature review.